irameowlee/player_analysis/README.md

 - Dimensionality reduction.
 Used PCA to reduce the number of dimensions and transformed larged set of variables into smaller ones.
 - created elbow curve with the generated PCA.
 Used the principal components data with the K-means algorithm with a K value of 4.
 - plot the clusters

+### Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)
+- We wanted to create a hierarchical cluster dendogram.
+However, our data was not fit for that model and we decided to proceed with our K-means cluster.

+### Description of how they have trained the model thus far, and any additional training that will take place
+We used unsupervised machine learning.
+Did not have to train the model.

+### Description of current accuracy score
+We used unsupervised machine learning.
+Do not have accuracy score.